Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Numerical Methods

 \subsection{Localizing SNR and building a catalog}

-I focus on studying the spectral properties of SNe locally, as opposed to the global treatment in \citet{Beattie2025_SLK41} and other SNe-driven turbulence studies.
-This requires clustering the SNe on the simulation grid.
+I focus on studying the local Fourier spectral properties of SNR, as opposed to the global treatment in \citet{Beattie2025_SLK41} and other SN-driven turbulence studies.
+This requires grouping and identifying the SNR on the simulation grid.
 In this study I do not track the clusters in time, which simplifies the algorithm.
 I summarize the basic steps below.

 SNe drive localized hot bubbles of plasma with $T \gg 10^6\,\rm{K}$.
-I first create a mask of the temperature field, $T$, such that $\log_{10} T / \left\langle T^2\right\rangle^{1/2} > \tau_{\rm temp}$.
-Because hot shells of plasma beyond the cooling radius of the SNR are also captured by this mask, I apply a binary opening filter, commonly used in computer vision, to ensure that any thin shells are disconnected from the bulk of the SNR.
-After processing the mask in this way, I apply a friend-of-friends algorithm\footnote{The full implementation can be found \href{https://github.com/AstroJames/PLASMAtools/tree/main/funcs/clustering}{here}, which includes additional capabilities beyond what is discussed in this section.}, similar to \citet{Robertson2018}, to identify $n$ distinct grid clusters across several time realizations during the first few turbulent turnover times in the simulation.
-Finally, I discard clusters with volume $\V_i < \tau_{\rm vol}$, thereby removing low–volume-filling shells.
-The exact thresholds require tuning for simulations at different resolutions, but overall the algorithm is simple and robust.
+Hence, to identify the SNR I first create a binary mask of the temperature field, $T$, such that $\log T / \left\langle T^2\right\rangle^{1/2} > \tau_{\rm temp}$.
+Because hot shells of plasma beyond the cooling radius of the SNR are also captured by this mask, I apply a binary opening filter, commonly used in computer vision \citep{Dawson-Howe2014}, to ensure that any hot filaments are disconnected from the bulk of the SNR.
+After processing the mask in this way, I apply a friend-of-friends (FoF) algorithm\footnote{For this simulation, I use $\tau_{\rm temp} = -1.5$.
+The full implementation can be found \href{https://github.com/AstroJames/PLASMAtools/blob/main/funcs/clustering/examples/main_grid_demo.py}{here}, which includes additional capabilities beyond what are discussed in this section.}, similar to \citet{Robertson2018}.
+I use the FoF to identify $n$ distinct, spatially grouped hot regions across several realizations during the first few turbulent turnover times in the simulation (see \autoref{app:clusters} and \autoref{fig:clusters} for a visualisation of the identified SNR in the global simulation).
+This ensures that I am probing SNRs that are: (1) expanding in background medium that is mostly homogeneous (see the left panels in Figure~4 and Figure~11 in \citealt{Beattie2025_SLK41}), and (2) that there has not been many interactions between different forward shocks from the SN explosions.
+This allows me to isolate the effects of how the unstable layer in the SNR drives incompressible turbulence, which is the main goal of this study.
+Finally, I discard FoF regions with volume $\V_i < \tau_{\rm vol}$, thereby removing low–volume-filling shells from the forward shocks which I do not want to extract\footnote{I set $\tau_{\rm vol}$ to 500 cells, which removes a lot of the spurious regions far away from any SNR that I do not want to include in my SNR catalog.}.
+The exact thresholds require tuning for simulations at different resolutions but overall the algorithm is quite simple, reasonably robust and scales adequately such that it can easily be used on $1,\!000^3$ grids.